dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 ### .append & .remove

-You can add a new element to each element of a selection using `.append`.
+You can add a child element to each element of a selection using `.append`.
 The syntax of `.append` is:

 ```js
 s.append(elementType)